What is Back Rolling in Painting

 The first is the type of paint you will be using.
 Different types of paint require different types of rollers.
 For example, latex paints require rollers with synthetic fibers, while oil-based paints require rollers with natural fibers.

-READ MORE: How to Paint a Fence With a Roller
+READ MORE: How to Back Roll Paint

 The second consideration is the size of the roller.
 Rollers come in various sizes, from small 4-inch rollers to large 18-inch rollers.
 The size of the roller you need will depend on the size of the area you need to cover.